-- Going-Online:Synchronizing indicates that an Applier replicator is waiting for the Extractor replicator to come online. - Going-Online:Provisioning indicates that an Extractor replicator is extracting data from a Source before replicating change data. - Offline:Error indicates that replication has failed due to a replication error.
+- Going-Online:Synchronizing indicates that a slave replicator is waiting for the master replicator to come online. - Going-Online:Provisioning indicates that a master replicator is extracting source data from a data source before replicating change data. - Offline:Error indicates that replication has failed due to a replication error.